 Moira Kim Penza

 Moira Penza is a Partner at Wilkinson Stekloff.
-She is an accomplished litigator who has a record of success winning high-stakes civil and criminal trials.
+She is first and foremost a trial lawyer with a record of success leading and winning high-stakes civil and criminal cases.

-Before becoming a federal prosecutor, Moira practiced at Paul, Weiss, Rifkind, Wharton & Garrison, where she handled product liability, mass tort, securities, and other complex litigation matters and helped secure favorable results, including trial victories, for a broad range of clients across industries.
+Moira began her career at Paul, Weiss, Rifkind, Wharton & Garrison, where she handled product liability, mass tort, securities, and other complex litigation matters and helped secure favorable results, including trial victories, for a broad range of clients across industries.

 - First chair for the government in United States v.
 Raniere, a six-week federal criminal trial involving charges of racketeering and sex trafficking.
 After less than four hours of deliberations, the jury returned a conviction on all counts.